CrowdStrike/falcon-windows-repair/README.md

 ## Get-FalconServiceStatus.ps1

 Query the current status of the Falcon sensor as installed on the endpoint, and recommend the best repair option given the sensor state.
-Additionally, identify whether the affected 291 Channel File(s) remains on disk and prompt for removal.
+Additionally, identify whether the defective 291 Channel File(s) remains on disk and requires removal.

 ### Requirements